The WRO® theme for 2026 is Robots Meet Culture

 Age Groups

-As long as your between the age of 8 and 19 years, you will find an interesting missions for you to have fun learning
+As long as you are between the age of 6 and 22 years, you will find interesting missions for you to have fun learning

 WRO® RoboMission is a challenge-based competition.
 Students must design, construct and program an autonomous robot that can solve specific challenges on a field.
 Because the field is set up randomly each round, the robot needs to be able to make its own decisions during the run.